openethereum/pwasm-tutorial/README.md

 A complete implementation of ERC20 can be found here https://github.com/paritytech/pwasm-token-example.

 ### pwasm-std
-[pwasm-std](https://paritytech.github.io/pwasm-std/pwasm_std/) is the lightweight standard library.
+[pwasm-std](https://paritytech.github.io/pwasm-std/pwasm_std/) is a lightweight standard library.
 It implements common data structures, conversion utils and provides bindings to the runtime.

 ## Make calls to other contracts
 Source code: https://github.com/paritytech/pwasm-tutorial/tree/master/step-3